• Skip to main content

 As indicated above, you can also get a lien withdrawn after you set up a direct deposit installment agreement if you meet the other requirements.

-To apply for a lien withdrawal, you should use Form 12277 (Application for Withdrawal of Filed Form 668(Y), Notice of Federal Tax Lien).
+To apply for a lien withdrawal, use Form 12277 (Application for Withdrawal of Filed Form 668(Y), Notice of Federal Tax Lien).
+Generally, it takes the IRS 30 days to withdraw the lien after you pay in full.

 Lien Withdrawal for IRS Mistakes